 Of course, floating plants are also very good at moving.
 Maybe not as fast as an alligator, but fast enough for me to watch a cluster of water lettuce floating down the canal.
 Perhaps on its way to Easton?

 Adebayo, A., E. Briski, O. Kalaci, M. Hernandez, S. Ghabooli, B. Beric, F. Chan, A. Zhan, E. Fifield, T. Leadley, and H. MacIsaac.
 2011.
 Water hyacinth (Eichhornia crassipes) and water lettuce (Pistia stratiotes) in the Great Lakes: playing with fire?
 Aquatic Invasions 6: 91-96.
 DOI 10.3391/ai.2011.6.1.11.

 MacIsaac, H.J., A.P.
 Eyraud, B. Beric, and S. Ghabooli.
 2016.
 Can tropical macrophytes establish in the Laurentian Great Lakes?
 Hydrobiologia 767: 165-174. doi:10.1007/s10750-015-2491-y

 Pieterse, A. H., L. Delange, and L. Verhagen.
 1981.
 A study on certain aspects of seed germination and growth of Pistia stratiotes L., Acta Botanica Neerlandica 30: 47–57. doi:10.1111/j.1438-8677.1981.tb00386.x

-Posted on September 22, 2016, in Conservation & Biodiversity (EES-28), Ecology (EES-152), Fieldwork, Personal / Just for Fun, Research, Teaching, Uncategorized, Wetland ecology (EES-386) and tagged Ecology, invasive species, Nature, Plants, Wetlands.
+Posted on September 22, 2016, in Conservation & Biodiversity (EES-28), Ecology (EES-152), Fieldwork, Personal / Just for Fun, Research, Teaching, Uncategorized, Wetland ecology (EES-386) and tagged Ecology, invasive species, Nature, Plants, water hyacinth, water lettuce, Wetlands.
 Bookmark the permalink.
 Leave a comment.